My Workers' Comp Case Was Denied, NOW What?

 • Having an injury that isn’t work-related

+The appeals process can be lengthy, potentially taking up to a year, depending on your state.
+However, appealing your denial often works.
 According to a recent study, 67 percent of initial denials convert into paid claims within about 12 months.
-So the odds are on your side!

-Before you get started, you first need to decide if you’re going to appeal the decision by yourself or hire a workers comp lawyer.
-It’s not unheard of for an injured worker to appeal their own case, but most people hire a lawyer at this point.
-Not only do workers comp lawyers have a lot more experience navigating the complex process of an appeal, they also get you paid more: Injured workers who appeal by themselves receive an average settlement of only $12,400, while those who hire a lawyer receive an average of $18,200, almost 50% more!
+First, decide if you’re going to appeal the decision yourself or hire a workers' comp lawyer.
+While it’s possible to appeal on your own, most people hire a lawyer.
+Lawyers have more experience with the complex appeals process and generally secure higher settlements: workers who appeal by themselves receive an average settlement of $12,400, while those with a lawyer receive an average of $18,200.

-Next is the appeals process, which will vary by state.
-Since I’m only familiar with the process in New York, I’ll share how it works here.
-The first step is to file a notice of claim with the New York Workers Compensation Board within two years of the date of injury, letting them know that you are appealing the denial of your claim.
-Next you need to gather evidence in support of your appeal, like we just discussed.
-This could include medical records, witness statements, video footage, testimony from witnesses, employment records, or anything else that might convince a judge to reverse the insurance carrier’s decision.
+In New York, the first step is to file a notice of claim with the New York Workers Compensation Board within two years of the injury date, indicating that you are appealing the denial.
+Next, gather evidence to support your appeal, such as medical records, witness statements, video footage, and employment records.

 How Do I Win My Appeal?

-So what are some of the things you can do to ensure your appeal is successful and you get all the benefits you’re entitled to?
+To ensure your appeal is successful and you receive the benefits you're entitled to, avoid these common mistakes:

-One of the most simple and important mistakes to avoid is missing deadlines.
-The window for filing an appeal varies from state to state, but is typically around 30-90 days.
+• Missing Deadlines: The window for filing an appeal varies by state but is typically 30-90 days.

-So if you or a loved one have had your claim denied here in New York and would like to set up a free consultation with an experienced lawyer who will get your denial overturned, give me a call at 212-406-8989 today.
-Our conversation is confidential, costs you nothing, and can potentially result in thousands more in benefits than you would otherwise get on your own!
+If you've had your claim denied in New York and need an experienced lawyer to help overturn it, call me at 212-406-8989 for a free consultation.
+Our conversation is confidential, costs you nothing, and could result in thousands more in benefits than you’d get on your own.

 More videos you might like